If you can help augment our coverage by providing current or historical results from your area, please contact the Unpage.

 "Little League Baseball" and "Little League" are registered trademarks of Little League Baseball, Inc., Williamsport, PA 17701, and are used here for identification purposes only.
 If you're looking for the official Little League Baseball home page, click here.
 Links to web sites for many individual leagues and districts can be found in the links section of this site.

-(April 2017) -- Australian leagues have begun state tournament competition, which means the long trek toward this year's Little League World Series is underway!
-Twenty Aussie leagues will qualify for the Australian Region tournament held in Lismore, New South Wales, in early June, and the Australian Region champion advances to the Little League World Series.
+(April 2019) -- Australian leagues are gearing up for state tournament competition, which means the long trek toward this year's Little League World Series is underway!
+Leagues from throughout Australia will qualify for the Australian Region tournament held in Lismore, New South Wales, in early June, and the Australian Region champion advances to the Little League World Series.